 Seattle University is consistently ranked among the top 10 universities in the West by U.S. News & World Report and included in The Princeton Review's Best Colleges guide.
 See the full rankings.

-Seattle University offers an extensive array of programs: nine colleges and schools offer more than 120 undergraduate, graduate, and certificate programs.
+Seattle University offers an extensive array of programs: eight colleges and schools offer more than 120 undergraduate, graduate, and certificate programs.

 Each year, Seattle University has a regional economic impact approaching $525 million.